There are many lighting styles, each with different considerations for people impacted by blindness.

 Spotlighting casts a strong light on a small area.
-In normal circulation routes or work areas, it’s not usually recommended because it can create strong contrasts that cause eye adaptation problems for people with certain kinds of vision loss.
+In normal circulation routes or work areas, it’s not usually recommended because it can create strong contrasts that cause eye adaptation problems for people with certain kinds of blindness.
 Spotlighting is best used to supplement general illumination by highlighting specific features or as task lighting for a specific work location.

 An office area with a general lighting level of about 500 lux would benefit from task lighting from adjustable desk lamps providing illumination levels from 1,000 to 1,500 lux.
 However, the same desk lamps used in an area with a lower general illumination level of 50 lux will create eye adaptation problems, because the light contrast between the general light level and the workstation is too great.

 Where task lighting is provided close to the user, fluorescent lighting in the form of CFLs is a safe option that doesn’t generate the heat of incandescent or halogen illumination.

 Uplighting and indirect lighting reflect light onto a ceiling or wall, which then indirectly illuminates a space.
 This is often effective in providing lighting without strong shadows or glare.